city41/mario-review/README.md

 This is a rather detailed review of Super Mario World for the Super Nintendo.
 The review features 53 videos, interactive components, and lots of information on the game.
 It was an experiment and a way to get some more ClojureScript and [Om](https://github.com/swannodette/om) under my belt.

 ##cropping-app
 This directory contains an Atom Shell based app (named Daisy) that manipulates Super Nintendo videos.
 Daisy is how I made all of the videos for the review.
 It's currently a very raw, very alpha app.
+The app is built with ClojureScript and Om.

 ![daisy](https://raw.githubusercontent.com/city41/mario-review/master/daisy.png)

 ##review-app
 This directory contains the actual review.
-The live version is at [http://www.mattgreer.org/super-mario-world](http://www.mattgreer.org/super-mario-world)
+The live version is at [http://www.mattgreer.org/super-mario-world](http://www.mattgreer.org/super-mario-world).
+The review is also built with ClojureScript and Om, along with [Garden](https://github.com/noprompt/garden).

 ![review](https://raw.githubusercontent.com/city41/mario-review/master/screenshot.png)